Chocotto Sister: Characters

-A young girl who appears to be around Choko's age or a little younger.
+Yurika is a young girl who seems to be around Choko's age or a little younger.
 She is from a rich family and lives alone in a big house with only a maid who tends to her since her father is often away on business.
-She is forced to take on many activities typically associated with the upper classes including: ballet, violin lessons, home schooling with a tutor, and conversational English lessons, all of which she dislikes.
-She meets Choko while playing hooky from her lessons.
-Even though she does not really like Choko at first, she comes to care for Choko as they get to know each other better.
-However, Yurika is unsure of how to show her feelings and often denies her affection for Choko.
-She initially objects to Choko's nickname for her, "Yuri-pyon", but eventually gets used to it.
-She has a crush on Kakeru but he is oblivious to her feelings.
-In the manga, it is revealed that her mother died after being hit by a car just before Christmas.
-She was on her way to buy a music box that Yurika wanted to give to her father as a present.
-Understandably, this caused her to hate Christmas, since if the holiday didn't exist, her mother wouldn't have died while shopping for a present.
+Yurika is forced to take on many activities typically associated with the upper classes including: ballet, violin lessons, home schooling with a tutor, and conversational English lessons, all of which she dislikes.
+Although Yurika initially hated Choko, she comes to care for her as they get to know each other better.